Emmotes/ic_spoilers/docs/season_7.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
 > While in Wall stance, Selise can deflect projectiles back at the enemies that shot/cast them, dealing 6 seconds of BUD-based damage.
-> - She can deflect one attack for each deflection stack she has, and gains deflection stacks by attacking while in Wall stance.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>